The world’s first genderless AI voice is here. Listen now

 To its creators, Q solves a very real problem that happens when technology fails to represent everyone.
 “Based on what we know about some other technologies that are communication mediums, we do understand that social representation–or omission of social representation in media–is important in influencing social values,” writes Carpenter over email.
 “There is a circle of influence between society, the people who develop the technology and people using the technology…” In other words, because Siri cannot be gender neutral, she reinforces a dated tradition of gender norms.

 Now, voice assistants are often gender-specific for a reason.
 Companies test these computer voices on users and listen to the results of those tests.
 At Amazon, users preferred Alexa as a woman rather than a man.
 That relatively small sample set was extrapolated to represent Alexa for everyone.
 Research has shown, too, that men and women alike report female voices being more “welcoming” and “understanding” than male voices, and it’s easy to understand why these would be qualities any company would want in their always-listening voice assistant.
-But testing a narrow subset of users isn’t the best, or most desirable, way to build representational technology.
+But these companies and researchers only tested male and female voices.
+And testing a narrow set of options on a limited number of users isn’t the best way to build representational technology.

 To develop Q, creators Emil Asmussen and Ryan Sherman from Virtue Nordic sampled several real voices from non-binary people, combined them digitally, and created one master voice that cruises between 145 Hz and 175 Hz, right in a sweet spot between male- and female-normative vocal ranges.